close menu

 Research Interests

-Focusing on the interface of fluid dynamics and epidemiology, the Bourouiba Group aims to elucidate the fundamental physical mechanisms shaping the transmission dynamics of pathogens in human, animal, and plant populations where drops, bubbles, multiphase and complex flows are at the core.
+Focusing on the interface of fluid and bio physics, our Fluids and Health Network (FHN) aims to elucidate the fundamental physical mechanisms with important applications in health and the environment, including water, food, and energy, in addition to the biophysics of transmission and control of pathogens in human, animal, and plant populations where drops, bubbles, multiphase biophysical process are at the core.

-Key topics of research in the Fluid Dynamics of Disease Transmission Laboratory include:
+Key topics of research in the Fluid Dynamics of Disease Transmission Laboratory, in the Fluids and Health Network, include:

-We use a combination of theoretical (applied mathematics, including differential equations, linear algebra, nonlinear dynamics, waves and stability) and experimental approaches (flow visualization, high speed imaging techniques, microscopy, image processing) to elucidate the fundamental physical mechanisms of transmission of nosocomial diseases, respiratory diseases, waterborne diseases, and foliar diseases where fluids are ubiquitous and to design and formulate new control strategies.
+We use a combination of theoretical (applied mathematics, including differential equations, linear algebra, nonlinear dynamics, waves and stability) and experimental approaches (flow visualization, high speed imaging techniques, microscopy, image processing) to elucidate the fundamental physical mechanisms in the various domains of translation pertaining to health, food, water, and energy.

 Online Data